omercelikors/auction/README.md

 # auction
-This is a test project.
+This project is written with Django Framework.